Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Experiments

-CoRalation: It employs a dependent learning paradigm that considers the context of clinical notes in modeling all possible code relations \citep{luo2024corelation}.

-MSAM: It employs a selection algorithm to choose a more distinct subset of synonyms for each code \citep{gomes2024accurate}.
+We compare our model with existing outstanding methods. \begin{itemize} \item CAML: It aggregates information across the document through a convolutional neural network and an attention module \citep{mullenbach2018explainable}. \item LAAT: It handles both the various lengths and the interdependence of the ICD code related text fragments \citep{vu2021label}. \item JointLAAT: It minimizes the joint losses of both parent and child codes from code ontology to address long-tail distribution \citep{vu2021label}. \item MSMN: It proposes a multiple synonyms matching network to leverage synonyms for better code representation learning \citep{yuan2022code}. \item PLM-ICD: It develops a framework for automatic ICD coding with pretrained language models \citep{huang2022plm}. \item CoRalation: It employs a dependent learning paradigm that considers the context of clinical notes in modeling all possible code relations \citep{luo2024corelation}. \item MSAM: It employs a selection algorithm to choose a more distinct subset of synonyms for each code \citep{gomes2024accurate}. \end{itemize}

-Following these studies, we evaluate our model ProBias using a comprehensive set of metrics: Macro/Micro AUC, Macro/Micro F1, and Precision@8.
-We place special emphasis on Macro F1, as it averages per-class scores, making it a crucial indicator of a model's performance on rare classes within the long-tail distribution.
+Following these studies, we evaluate our model ProBias using a comprehensive set of metrics: Macro AUC, Micro AUC, Macro F1, Micro F1, and Precision@8. \begin{itemize} \item Macro AUC and Macro F1 are computed by first calculating the metric for each class independently and then averaging across all classes.
+This treats all codes equally, regardless of their frequency, and is therefore particularly sensitive to performance on rare codes in the long-tail distribution.

+\item Micro AUC and Micro F1, in contrast, aggregate predictions across all instances before computing the metric, which gives more weight to frequent codes and reflects overall performance on the dataset.

+\item Precision@8 measures the fraction of correctly predicted ICD codes among the top 8 predictions for each document, evaluating the model’s ability to prioritize the most relevant codes. \end{itemize}

+We place special emphasis on Macro F1, as it directly captures performance on rare classes, which are often the most challenging in long-tail ICD coding.